adriangb/logs/README.md

 - Type hints, no `*args, **kwargs` anywhere.
 - Filters don't modify LogRecord in place (which propagates to other handlers/loggers).
 Instead, they either return a LogRecord (the same one or a different modified one) or None (which breaks the filter chain).
 - Filters are (and can only be) a callable (including a class w/ `__call__`)
+- Testing tools, primarily to capture logs.
+Similar to `unittest.assertLogs` and Pytest's `caplog` fixture.